Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Introduction

+For this study, two optical cycling schemes were investigated that have cooling transitions at wavelengths of $450$\,nm and $313$\,nm.
+These were selected based on their transition strengths, leakage channels and the accessibility of the required wavelengths with current laser technology.
+The energy levels and $E$1 transitions investigated and relevant for laser cooling and SPAM are depicted in Figure~\ref{fig:levels}.
+In this diagram, solid arrows indicate transitions observed experimentally, while dashed arrows denote potential decay channels predicted by theoretical calculations but not observed in our spectroscopic measurements.
+This level diagram is non-exhaustive; for clarity, we omit some intermediate levels and those with $J < 3$ and $J > 6$.
+For each wavelength, the measured frequency of one of the two strongest hyperfine components ($\Delta F = \Delta J$) is indicated together with the corresponding inferred level splittings.

-Of the spectroscopic data on \Tmq{169} that has been collected experimentally\,\cite{Martin.1978, Mansour.1989, Wang.2022, Kebapci.2024, DenHartog.2024}, only three transitions relevant to our proposed cooling schemes (described in Sec.~\ref{sec:proposed cooling schemes}) have been reported in the literature: $448.25$\,nm, $453.07$\,nm, and $313.22$\,nm, with no data on the transitions corresponding to possible repumping transitions.
-Guided by theoretical predictions for possible decay channels\,\cite{Quinet.1999,Quinet.DREAM,Palmeri.2025}, we measured the transitions' wavelengths and hyperfine structure of the relevant levels.
+Of the spectroscopic data on \Tmq{169} that has been collected experimentally\,\cite{Martin.1978, Mansour.1989, Wang.2022, Kebapci.2024, DenHartog.2024}, only three transitions relevant to our proposed cooling schemes have been reported in the literature: $448.25$\,nm, $453.07$\,nm, and $313.22$\,nm, with no data on the transitions corresponding to possible repumping transitions.
+Guided by theoretical predictions for possible decay channels\,\cite{Quinet.1999,Quinet.DREAM,Palmeri.2025}, we measured the transitions' wavelengths and HFS of the relevant levels.

 We employed three different experimental setups to determine the HFS of the levels involved in the proposed cycling schemes.
-Our most precise measurements were obtained from laser-induced fluorescence on a trapped ion cloud, while preliminary spectra were recorded using a hollow-cathode lamp and a small vacuum chamber with an ablation target.
+Our most precise measurements were obtained from laser-induced fluorescence on a trapped ion cloud, while preliminary spectra were recorded using a hollow-cathode lamp (HCL) and a small vacuum chamber with an ablation target.
 The latter two methods can be implemented quickly and cost-effectively compared with an ion-trap apparatus and are therefore well-suited for evaluating the feasibility of working with a new ion species before committing to modifications of an established trap setup.
+The experimental methods are described in detail in Methods.
+The following introduction of the proposed laser-cooling cycles is presuming an ion trap environment.